plvu99/Ride-Sharing-Demand-Hotspot-Detection-Using-Clustering/README.md

 * Week
 * Day of week
 * Hour of day
-* Weekday vs weekend classification
+* Weekday vs. Weekend classification

 These temporal features enable analysis of demand patterns across hours, days, and months.